alexlarcheveque-zz/React-Node-Express-MySQL-RESTCalculations/README.md

 nodemon index.js
 ```

-Your Node server should be running on port 3306, while your REST API calls can be made on http://localhost:4000
+Your Node server should be running on port 3306, while your REST API calls can be made on http://localhost:4000.

 ### React-App Start

-In your terminal, open the Folder React-App.
+Create another terminal instance and open the folder React-App.

 Start the react development server by executing the following.